Glistix/glistix/README.md

 To properly use Glistix with editors and LSPs, you will need to configure them to **use the `glistix` program instead of `gleam`** for LSP functionality.
 Otherwise, they won't recognize Glistix-only syntax, specifically `@target(nix)` and `@external(nix, ..., ...)`, in your code.

 The VSCode Extension for Gleam does not have this option at the moment, so **you will have to alias `glistix` as `gleam` in your system while using VSCode** (or other editors in a similar situation).
 Note that `glistix` **also supports Gleam's Erlang and JavaScript targets,** maintained at the upstream compiler (we currently aim to be compatible with existing non-Nix projects as much as possible - **please open an issue if something breaks**).
+Therefore, in principle, other Gleam projects should also work despite the alias.

 #### Using `direnv`